 I feel it would be possible to start a business, so that should be doable in my opinion.
-There are a number of guides, perhaps 5 community tour guides who work with the tourists walking around our community.
-There are also tour companies who arrive annually hiring drivers, so if we could have them be local, it would be another opportunity.
+There are a number of guides, perhaps five community tour guides who work with the tourists walking around our community.
+There are also tour companies that arrive annually and hire drivers, so if we could have them be local, it would be another opportunity.
 It would really be a source of local pride.